EricLiCA/log3900-04/README.md

 ### Merging

-We use GitHub's pull request system to merge a branch.
+Only use GitHub's pull request system to merge a branch, and each pull request must be reviewed by another team member.